 My work aims to share suppressed subculture and reaction to the world around me to create an unrepeatable moment in time, giving light to things that are unknown in the here and now/the present, that people will remember eternally.

-Class is a time for productive failure, a time for exploration, a time to learn about one’s own body and to experiment and research new things—just as everyday life is.
-I create situations in and out of the classroom where students learn or gain access to artistry.
-One example is asking students regularly to watch their classmates perform combinations and comment on what they saw in their classmates’ performance.
-Observing diverse qualities of movement, timing, and dynamics of individual style can be just as effective as replicating it on one’s own body.
+Throughout history, dance has brought people together, and I strive for that to be true for my classes as well.
+I believe class is a time for productive failure.
+It’s also a time for exploration and experimenting with one’s own body, so I devise situations in and out of the classroom where students learn or gain access to artistry.
+Students are regularly asked to watch their classmates perform combinations and comment on what they saw in their classmates’ performance.
+Observing diverse movements, timings, and dynamics of an individual’s style can be just as effective as replicating it with one’s own body.
 I ask them to elaborate on what they are drawn to and to note what they want to add to their own movement and why.
-In addition, I want my students to connect with each other.
-Dance, throughout history, has brought people together and I strive for that to be true for my classes as well.
+My students are challenged to connect with each other not just in movement, but through verbal communication as well.

 Beyond learning the skills and techniques it takes to be a proficient dancer, all my students eventually understand it takes more than displaying the body as choreography to be successful.
 I lead them to this realization by sharing my own research in and out of the studio and encouraging them to do the same.
 By asking students difficult questions about social norms and recognizing their constructed nature in class, I start to unveil traditional classroom norms in order to lead students to new information and potential various world views (not only in dance).
 I continually revise my lesson plans and exercises to relate to current events and new research to ensure diverse outlooks.
 I rarely present material exactly the same way to ensure challenging new lessons and techniques.
 I am dedicated to enriching students’ intellectual being and technical abilities; I push them to link theory, movement, and emotion to technique; and I invest in my students’ personal growth as dancers and the next generation of the field.